chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-06-08-unexpected-behavior.markdown

 ```
 Adding ```| tee``` above means the pipeline returns a return code of 0 instead of the 1 that is set by false.
 If we want to trap these errors too we can add ```set -o pipefail```.

-Whether you want to trap on pipeline errros depends what you want your scripts to do.
+Whether you want to trap pipeline errors depends what you want your scripts to do.

-> If you turn on ```pipefail``` you might be suprised by grep when it does not match a search string.
+> If you turn on ```pipefail``` you might be surprised by grep when it does not match a search string.
 In that case, grep sets $? equal to 1.

 {% highlight bash %}